 Chemistry and Physics Were Moderate, and Math was Lengthy

-The first session of JEE Main (January 2026), the country’s largest engineering entrance exam for admission to BE/BTech courses, began on 21st January, Wednesday.
+The first session of JEE Main – January 2026, the country’s largest engineering entrance exam for admission to BE and BTech courses, began on Wednesday.
+The exam was conducted in computer-based mode.

-According to student feedback, the Chemistry and Physics papers on the first day were moderate, while the Math paper was lengthy but easier than last year.
+The paper analysis was based on student feedback.
+According to student feedback, the Chemistry and Physics papers in the morning shift on the first day were moderate, while the Maths paper was lengthy, but easier than last year.

 Must Read:- JEE Main 2026 Session 1 Exam: Know Important Do’s & Don’ts for the Exam